Wurlitzer Style 16 Mandolin PianOrchestra

 of the real thing, the visually majestic beauty of the Wurlitzer

-Style 16 Mandolin PianOrchestra with its colorful art-glass panels
+Style 16 Mandolin PianOrchestra with its colorful art-glass

-smaller in size than many Mandolin PianOrchestras, it is no less
+is physically smaller in size than many Mandolin PianOrchestras,

-a prize, and it is happily enjoyed along with the other PianOrchestras
+it is no less a prize, and it is happily enjoyed along with the

-residing in the extensive Sanfilippo collection.
+other PianOrchestras residing in the extensive Sanfilippo

 |